A blog about boats, fishing, water sports and having fun on the ocean

 Spey casting is a casting technique used in fly fishing.
 Spey casting can be accomplished with either a normal length fly rod, or a rod referred to as a double-handed fly rod, often called a Spey rod.
 Spey rods can also be used for standard overhead casting.

-What is the most versatile rod?
+What action rod is the most sensitive?

 Most anglers who fish for a variety of species agree that a medium-action 5-weight rod is probably the most versatile, especially for those new to the sport.